-Someone named Chris Cardillo is mentioned as a “partner in Coleco”.
-That is true.
-Mr. Cardillo bought into Coleco Holdings back in November of this year.
+Chris Cardillo, a partner in Coleco, was recently quoted as saying “Mr. Cardillo bought into Coleco Holdings back in November of this year.
 His past success stories include his self-proclaimed “largest G.I.
-Joe action figure collector” and two books (both published through his own book imprint “Cardillo Publishing”.
+Joe action figure collector” and two books (both published through his own book imprint “Cardillo Publishing”).
 One book is on G.I.
 Joe action figures and the other is on Nintendo games- both “collecting